Hetsvi/Hetsvi/README.md

 # Hi!
 I am [Hetsvi 👩🏻‍💻](https://www.linkedin.com/in/hetsvi)
 I am a data scientist and data analyst with domain specialisation in political science: international relations.
 It gives me a more hollistic perspective while looking at data.
-Data Science is more structure and facts while poli sci:ir is to look beyond that.
+Combining my passions for Data Science and International Relations, I'm able to provide a unique perspective when it comes to appreciating the structure that data brings while seeing the beauty of the chaos surrounding its context.
 This gives me the tool to translate data to a more diverse audience.
 I enjoy giving back to the community and have been in various leadership roles at [my university](https://sixth.ucsd.edu/student-life/involvement-opportunities/student-council/index.html).

 ## Projects 💜